aryanbaranwal001/Foundry-Lending-And-Borrowing-Protocol/README.md

 # Things I will have to look back on
 1. Private variables can't be inherited in child contracts, but if function that returns it, returns it.
+2. check if getTimeOut is visible in DSCTEngine contract.